Table of Contents

 -

-Why does a calculated benchmark have low consistency?
+Why does a calculated benchmark have limited consistency?
 Does this mean Pave isn’t confident in it’s calculation?

 Why does Pave use Consistency Labels?